February 28, 2022 by Lazer Brody

 By the same token, reducing the soul from its lofty spiritual level to the grade of a mere battery cell that triggers basic emotions and bodily functions is a bitter insult.
 The degraded soul cries out bitterly before God, “I can’t live within a human animal.”
 In turn, the person with the abused soul soon experiences some form of abuse – derision, insult, or embarrassment.

-It's time we took stock in ourselves and begin pursuing our true destiny.
+It’s time we took stock in ourselves and begin pursuing our true destiny.
 Anyone with a human soul seeking to get close to G-d is not just another animal.
 This is what each of us can do to rectify a sick and immoral world.
 A bit of light overcomes a great mass of darkness.